buehler/dotnet-operator-sdk/README.md

 ## Motivation

 KubeOps aims to provide a first-class experience for developing Kubernetes operators within the .NET ecosystem, offering an alternative to Go-based SDKs like Kubebuilder and Operator SDK, while embracing familiar C# patterns and tooling.

+**Why choose KubeOps?**

+*   **Leverage your .NET Skills:** Build operators using C#, a language you already know, with access to the extensive .NET Base Class Library and NuGet ecosystem.
+*   **Strong Typing & IDE Support:** Benefit from compile-time checks and rich IDE features like IntelliSense and debugging.
+*   **Simplified Abstractions:** Focus on your reconciliation logic, not Kubernetes API boilerplate.
+*   **Code Generation:** Reduce manual effort with generators for CRDs, RBAC, and controller/webhook registrations.
+*   **Integrated Testing:** Develop unit and integration tests using familiar .NET testing frameworks.